UAE SubsidiaryReading Time: 3 minutes

 Fully incorporating on your own can take anywhere from weeks to months, which means you may lose time to access talent and start your business projects in the UAE.
 Instead, Globalization Partners can get work started on your UAE project in just a few days instead of a few months.

 How to Set up a United Arab Emirates Subsidiary

 Setting up a United Arab Emirates subsidiary is not a decision for your company to take lightly.
 You should consider various factors as you decide what you will need for your incorporation and where you should base your headquarters.
-Business factors such as your particular industry, the nationality of the individuals you hire, and any trade agreements can make a notable difference in your United Arab Emirates (UAE) subsidiary setup process.
+Business factors such as your particular industry, the nationality of the individuals you intend to hire, and any trade agreements can make a notable difference in your United Arab Emirates subsidiary setup process.

-- Reserving a company name
+- Reserve a company name